RedHatInsights/yggdrasil/CONTRIBUTING.md

 * Commits follow the [Conventional Commits](https://www.conventionalcommits.org)
   pattern.
+* Commit messages should include a concise subject line that completes the following phrase: "when applied, this commit will...".
+The body of the commit should further expand on this statement with additional relevant details.
 * Communicate errors through return values, not logging.
 Library functions in particular should follow this guideline.
 You never know under which condition a library function will be called, so excessive logging should be avoided.
+* Code useful to `cmd/*` packages or external third-party packages should exist in the top-level `yggdrasil` package.
+* Code useful to `cmd/*` packages, but not external packages should exist in the top-level `internal` package.
+* Code should exist in a package only if it can be useful when imported exclusively.
+* Code can exist in a package if it provides an alternative interface to another package, and the two packages cannot be imported together.

 # Contact Us